-Prospective investors should be aware that the Notes will have limited liquidity, and they should invest only those Funds that they are prepared to lock up until Maturity.
-Optional Early Notwithstanding the foregoing, the Manager will consider requests from Noteholders for redemption of the Notes, in whole or in part, subject to certain terms and conditions.
-Any redemption of a Note, where granted, shall be subject to an early redemption fee equal to the following: Redemption Timing of Early Redemption Early Redemption Fee <5 and >4 years prior to Maturity 5% of amount redeemed <4 and >3 years prior to Maturity 4% of amount redeemed <3 and >2 years prior to Maturity 3% of amount redeemed <2 and >1 year(s) prior to Maturity 2% of amount redeemed <1 year prior to Maturity 1% of amount redeemed Generally, we do compensate our Officers and other employees, typically through salaries, equity grants in IQVF REIT, or options to acquire IQVF REIT common stock.
+Optional Early Redemption Prospective investors should be aware that the Notes will have limited liquidity, and they should invest only those Funds that they are prepared to lock up until Maturity.
+Notwithstanding the foregoing, the Manager will consider requests from Noteholders for redemption of the Notes, in whole or in part, subject to certain terms and conditions.
+Any redemption of a Note, where granted, Timing of Early Redemption Timing of Early Redemption Source Source Timing of Early Redemption Source So Early Redemption Fee 5% of amount redeemed 4% of amount redeemed Management Compensation and Fees Generally, we do compensate our Officers and other employees, typically through salaries, equity grants in IQVF REIT, or options to acquire IQVF REIT common stock.
 The Manager shall not receive any fees in connection with this Offering or the acquisition of Farmland Investments solely due to its status as Manager.
 In the future, the Board may determine that reasonable compensation is appropriate for Directors of IQVF REIT.
 The Company may receive reasonable market-based acquisition or closing fees associated with acquisitions or refinancings of Farmland Investments.
-Management Compensation and Fees The Company will use certain Offering proceeds to reimburse expenses related to the Offering, including but not limited to legal, accounting, and filing fees.
+The Company will use certain Offering proceeds to reimburse expenses related to the Offering, including but not limited to legal, accounting, and filing fees.
 As IQVF REIT and its affiliate, Iroquois Valley TRS, together own 100% of the Company, these affiliates will be entitled to cash distributions from the Company generated from operation or the sale or refinance of the Farmland Investments.
 In addition, the Manager, Directors of IQVF REIT, and Officers, or affiliates of the Company, within their sole and absolute discretion, may elect to purchase any number of Notes in accordance with the terms and conditions in this Offering and, should they do so, will be treated as a Noteholder, on an equal basis with all other Noteholders.
 Manner of Subscribing Prospective investors may subscribe for Notes by completing, executing and delivering a Subscription Agreement, a copy of which is included herewith as Appendix I. The execution and delivery of the Subscription Agreement by a prospective investor constitutes a binding offer to purchase the Notes set forth therein and an agreement to hold such offer open until it is either accepted or rejected by the Company.